Latent tuberculosis: Mantoux test

-The Mantoux test is now standardized by the World Health Organization (WHO).
+The Mantoux test is standardized by the World Health Organization (WHO).
 Tuberculin at 0.1 milliliter (mL; 100 units/mL), which delivers a dose of 5 units, is given by intradermal injection into the surface of the lower forearm (subcutaneous injection results in false negatives).
-A waterproof ink mark is drawn around the injection site so as to avoid difficulty of finding it later if the level of reaction is small.
-The test is read 48 to 72 hours later.
-The area of induration (NOT of erythema) is measured transversely across the forearm (left to right, not up and down) and recorded to the nearest millimeter (mm).
+A waterproof ink mark is drawn around the injection site so as to facilitate finding it later if the reaction level is small.
+The test response is read 48 to 72 hours later.
+The area of induration (not of erythema) is measured transversely across the forearm (i.e., left to right, not up and down) and recorded to the nearest millimeter (mm).